 On whom would you bet your money today?
 Kasparov, or Deep Blue?

 From whom would you take your stock market advice today?
 A Wall Street broker, or The Motley Fool community?

 Before you answer, how promising might it be if I told you that at Fool HQ, we have experts like Garry Kasparov walking around using our own Deep Blue (CAPS) to pick stocks?

 No wonder services like Motley Fool Rule Breakers are beating the market.
 Of course, we're measuring our gains over years, so a few really bad months don't significantly affect our temperament or our investment approach.
-Sure, they may pull down our profits for a while, but since we're beating the S&P 500, we accept the occasional bear, and we try to take advantage of it by getting our favorite stocks at lower prices.
+Sure, they may pull down our profits for a while, but we accept the occasional bear, and we try to take advantage of it by getting our favorite stocks at lower prices.

-Right now, I am excited about several recent recommendations at Rule Breakers.
+Right now, I'm excited about several recent recommendations at Rule Breakers.
 I invite you to take a 30-day free pass to check them out, along with my team's best buys for new money now.

 Be careful, though.
 When you start beating up on the market, too, you might make Garry Kasparov -- or your broker -- upset.

-This article was originally published on February 11, 2008.
+This article was originally published Feb.
+11, 2008.
 It has been updated.

 Fool co-founder David Gardner doesn't own shares of any company mentioned.
 Dolby, UnitedHealth Group, and Berkshire are Stock Advisor recommendations.
 UnitedHealth Group, Berkshire, and WellPoint are also Inside Value picks.
 The Fool owns shares of UnitedHealth Group and Berkshire.
 The Fool has a disclosure policy.